bke-daniel/next-llms-txt/ENHANCED_FEATURES.md

 ### 🌐 **Flexible URL Support**

 - Site-wide llms.txt at `/llms.txt`
-- Individual page llms.txt at any route with `.html.md` extension
+- Individual page llms.txt at any route.
+For a page at `/services/consulting`, the llms.txt can be accessed at `/services/consulting.html.md`.
-- Supports trailing slash variations
 - Handles index routes (`/index.html.md` → `/`)

 ### ⚠️ **Intelligent Warning System**